catalyst-fp7/documents/interoperability/interoperability.md

 ## Re-usable analytics

-Analytics vary greatly, but all take data from the Data Model defined later, perform some computation and return either:
+Analytics vary greatly, but all will take data from the Data Model defined later, perform some computation and return either:

-1. Structured data for further computation, transformation or visualization.
+1. Structured data for further computation, transformation or visualisation.
-2. Visualizations (possibly interactive) or reports directly usable by a human
+2. Visualisations (possibly interactive) or reports directly usable by a human
-3. Attention mediation signals to be processed by some deliberation environment to focus a user's attention to a sections of the map where something interesting happened.
+3. Attention mediation signals to be processed by some deliberation environment to focus a user's attention to a section of the conversation where something interesting happened.

-## Re-usable visualizations
+## Re-usable visualisations

-Visualization here is understood in a broad sense:  any transformation of raw data to present a final representation more understandable to humans.
+Visualisation here is understood in a broad sense:  any transformation of raw data to present a final representation more understandable to humans.

 Some are static (images), some dynamic (widgets).
-Some allow entering additional data in the representation, or navigating the concept map.
+Some allow entering additional data to enrich the visualisation, or navigating the concept map.
-All have a need to be shared on the wider Internet for maximum impact (social networks, emails or even print).
+All re-usable visualisations need to be sharable on the wider Internet for maximum impact (social networks, emails or sometimes even print).

 These components take as input one or both of:

 * Some subset of a the Data Model
 * The results of analytics

-The form of those inputs, and how to transmit them to the visualizations is covered by this specification.
+The form of those inputs, and how to transmit them to the visualisations is covered by this specification.

 Once it has the data, the visualisation can optionally:

 * perform some transformation or filtering of the data
-* gather additional data from a human in it's interface (ex: select a variant of the visualisation, have a human add textual context to the data, etc.) or use previously gathered data in a specific CI tool.
+* gather additional data from a human in its interface (ex: select a variant of the visualisation, have a human add textual context to the data, etc.) or use a data subset previously specified in a specific CI tool.
-* contact one or more remote servers
+* contact one or more remote servers for processing or to get additional data

 If and how a specific visualisation does so is an implementation detail that is outside this specification.

-Finally, the visualisation generates one or more final outputs, in a format that can be made directly available on the web, in a form that is appropriate to the nature of the output.
+Finally, the visualisation generates one or more final outputs, in a format, appropriate to the nature of the output, that can be made directly available on the web.
 This is covered by this specification.

 "Re-usable" Visualisation here means both that:

-* The code of the visualisation can be directly re-used by any system providing the data meant to be visualized in the Data Model defined by this specification.
+* The code of the visualisation can be directly re-used by any system providing the data meant to be visualised in the Data Model defined by this specification.
 * That the final output of the visualisation (typically:  a URL to an image, an embeedable web widget, a downloadable pdf, etc.) can be displayed easily outside the context of the system that runs the visualisation code simply by linking a URL or including an iframe or a small piece of javascript as appropriate.

 <!--